applied-systems-biology/jipipe-website/content/tutorials/analysis.md

     <div class="tutorial-item-img"><img src="/img/tutorials/analysis/step7.png" /></div>
     <div class="tutorial-item-content">
       <h2>7.
 Connecting slots</h2>
-      The input folders are converted into a format understandable by ACAQ5 by the <code>Folder list</code> algorithm.
+      The input folders are converted into a format understandable by JIPipe by the <code>Folder list</code> algorithm.
 The output then can be passed to following algorithms like the <code>Folders to annotations</code> algorithm we added in the last step.<br/>
       To make a connection click the <i class="fa fa-chevron-up"></i> or <i class="fa fa-chevron-down"></i> button and select the available data slot.
       You can see that a connection between the two data slots was created.<br/>